San Jose and Ocean station

 San Jose and Ocean station is a light rail stop on the Muni Metro J Church line, located in the Mission Terrace neighborhood of San Francisco, California adjacent to the Balboa Park neighborhood and the Balboa Park station complex.
-The station has two side platforms in the middle of San Jose Avenue (traffic islands) located before the intersection in each direction where passengers board or depart from trains.
-The station is not accessible to people with disabilities.
+The station has two side platforms in the middle of San Jose Avenue (traffic islands) located before the intersection in each direction.
+The station is not accessible.